image-source-control/image-source-control/readme.txt

 == Changelog ==

+= untagged =

+- Improvement: when the source of the featured image is displayed below post excerpts, it does no longer use the pre-text defined in the Overlay options.
+It now says "Featured image" by default and can be changed using the `isc_featured_image_source_pre_text` filter

 = 2.6.0 =

 - Improvement: add FAL and GFDL to available licenses (clear the option to reset the list)